davidcl64/litelist/README.md

 ## Installation

-It's not up on Bower or NPM yet, so grab the [source](https://github.com/davidcl64/litelist/dist/)
+It's not up on NPM or Bower (tbd) yet, so grab the [source](https://github.com/davidcl64/litelist/dist/)

 Couple of notes on that topic: